metaplex-foundation/docs/docs/03-guides/01-auction-house/00-definition.md

 :::

-Let's dive into AuctionHouse's main features.
+Let's dive into Auction House's main features.

 :::info

-AuctionHouse is a completely separate program than the storefront Auction program.
+Auction House is a completely separate program than the storefront Auction program.

 :::

 ### Escrowless

 For the NFT Seller the NFT doesn't leave their wallet until the sale completes.
-This is due to the use of Solana Token Delegates, and it allows them to list their NFT on other Marketplaces that implement the AuctionHouse protocol.
-The AuctionHouse program is the delegate, so whichever marketplace has a matching bid can execute the sale, and they get their fee, the buyer gets the NFT and the seller gets the money.
+This is due to the use of Solana Token Delegates, and it allows them to list their NFT on other Marketplaces that implement the Auction House protocol.
+The Auction House program is the delegate, so whichever marketplace has a matching bid can execute the sale, and they get their fee, the buyer gets the NFT and the seller gets the money.
 This is all done in the execution of the sale.
 The buyer and seller never need to claim anything like in our other auction system.

-### AuctionHouse Authority Features
+### Auction House Authority Features

-When you create an AuctionHouse a new `Instance` of an AuctionHouse is made.
+When you create an Auction House a new `Instance` of an Auction House is made.
 This `Instance` is owned and operated by an `Authority`.
-Meaning the Public Key you set in the `authority` section of the `CreateAuctionHouse` instruction is the `Authority` that can update the auction house.
+Meaning the Public Key you set in the `authority` section of the `CreateAuction House` instruction is the `Authority` that can update the auction house.
 Metaplex uses this `Authority` pattern in many contracts to create `Access Control` on certain features and functions.
 When you create an auction house, you can set the following parameters:

-- Treasury Withdraw Destination - The wallet that receives the AuctionHouse fees.
+- Treasury Withdraw Destination - The wallet that receives the Auction House fees.
 - Fee Withdraw Destination - A wallet that is used to pay for Solana fees for the seller and buyer if the marketplace choses to execute the sale in the background.
 - Seller Fee Basis Points - The share of the sale the auction house takes on all NFTs.
 - Requires Sign Off - The auction house must sign all sales orders.